25+ Hair Loss Treatments You Need To Know About

 Mesotherapy

-Hair mesotherapy has been used as a treatment for telogen effluvium, androgenetic alopecia, and alopecia areata for quite some time now.
+Hair mesotherapy has been used as a treatment for telogen effluvium, androgenetic alopecia (pattern hair loss), and alopecia areata for quite some time now.

 It involves injecting a mix of ingredients into the scalp to stimulate hair growth.
 While there’s no standard formula, it usually contains: